Mental Health and Wellness for International Students: Thriving

 -

-build connections while contributing positively to your host community.
+service to build connections while contributing positively to your

 -

-partnerships that offer both linguistic and social benefits.
+language practice partnerships that offer both linguistic and

 9. Recognizing When to Seek Help